A BATHROOM RENAISSANCE

 This poor room, being of considerable size for a bathroom, is in need of some love and we’re about to give it some.

-Here, in these ‘before’ pics, one can see it’s sad state of affairs.
+Take a look at these ‘before’ pics.
+One can’t miss it’s sad, sad state of affairs.
 Lol

 This is the color and design scheme that Darren and I have decided on.
 The finished space is going to look fantastic!
 I can not wait!!